Teriks/debian_docker_firestorm_build/README.md

 5. `firestorm-source/build-linux-x86_64/newview` will contain the build artifacts.

-# On Windows
+# Building On Windows

 The build works with git-bash (MINGW64) and Cygwin bash on Windows with Docker for Windows installed.

-A caveat is that the build artifacts will be owned by 'Administrators', because Windows cannot handle permissions correctly for files in a volume mounted from the host machine.

-Everything in the mounted volume is owned by 'root' from the containers point of view.
+However, the Viewer source and LL autobuild dependencies are cloned/downloaded into a named docker volume instead of mounted folders in this repo's directory.

+This is because Windows has problems building the source tree from a mounted host folder, due to case insensitive file system behavior in mounted Windows directories.

+When the build is complete, the folder `firestorm-source/build-linux-x86_64/newview` from the source tree is copied into a folder named `artifacts` in this repo directory (on the host).

+The named volume allows successive runs of the build to re-use the previously downloaded (or partially built) repository, and any dependencies downloaded by LL autobuild.

+A caveat of this is that you can only interact with the `firestorm-source` and `install.cache` folder on Windows by using the interactive build shell mentioned below.

 # Interactive Build Shell

-`./build.sh -i` will drop you into an interactive shell running inside the docker container, the working directory will be the mounted local repository directory (of this repository).
+`./build.sh -i` will drop you into an interactive shell running inside the docker container.

+The working directory will be the build directory.

+If you are building on Windows, the `install.cache` and `firestorm-source` directories in the build directory will actually be located inside of a named docker volume instead of in this repo's directory.

+On Linux, the entire directory you cloned this repo into will be mapped into the container.